cscampana/cscampana/README.md

 ![Header](https://github.com/cscampana/cscampana/blob/main/1627280988411.jpg)

-Hi, thank you for coming to my GitHub page.
+Hi, thank you for visiting my GitHub page.
 I'm currently a student at the **University of California, San Diego**, pursuing a bachelor's degree in Mathematics-Computer Science.

 ⚡Ask me about Data Science, Data Analysis, and Machine Learning.